fastrgv/RufasSlider/README.md

 # RufasSlider

 ## What's new:

+**ver 3.3.2 -- 07nov22**

+* Improved robustness of auto-solvers.
+* Added "live" embedded solver for annoying sliders puzzles.
+* Added external solver "bfsa" for Annoying sliders that also solves Klotski-class, DirtyDozen, & TrafficRush puzzle files.
+* Revised compilation scripts to hide object files.

 **ver 3.3.1 -- 22oct22**

 * Corrected direction of traffic-rush red car.
 * Added 2 Quzzle puzzles to the Klotski app.
-* Added the Annoying Sliders app...16 that look small but are not easy.
+* Added 16 Annoying Sliders...that look small but are not easy.

 **ver 3.3.0 -- 01oct22**